Byculla railway station: History

-The published photograph further ascertains the location of the station mentioned above.
-It matches both the curve of the line at the site today, and the location of the temple at the east.
+Another view of Byculla station, around the same period.

 The station was still a small one.
 It only had two lines catering it, and didn't have many buildings along with a narrow entrance.
 Indeed there is an anecdote about Dr. W.C.
 Eccles, a surgeon of the GIP Railway regarding this element of the station.
 The incident goes that in 1867, while on an official visit, a shaft of his brougham broke while passing through the then Byculla station's narrow entrance.
 Determined to get the repairs done, free of the cost, he wrote a letter to the company's agent (general manager) on 6 March 1867, regarding the same.
 The agent's secretary wrote that this could not be sanctioned.
 This could be why today's Byculla station has a wide porch.

 Nevertheless, the station was fashionable among the upper class British passengers boarded from this station, as it was more elaborate than the terminus, Bori Bunder station.